pastakhov/docker-parsoid/README.md

 ## Settings

 - `NUM_WORKERS` defines the number of worker processes to the parsoid service.
 Set to `0` to run everything in a single process without clustering.
 Use `ncpu` to run as many workers as there are CPU units.
 - `PARSOID_DOMAIN_{domain}` defines uri and domain for parsoid service.
+The '{domain}' word should be the same as `MW_REST_DOMAIN` parameter in MediaWiki web container.
 You can specify any number of such variables (by the number of domains for the service)

 ### Examples ###